Judoze/CYCLISTIC-BIKE-SHARE-ANALYSIS/README.md

 * Create a promo where the cost of using docked bikes under the annual membership plan is cheaper in the long run as opposed to using it under the casual membership package.
-* Place ad materials in places where casual riders are likely to visit during the weekends; from the bike stations, to gyms, parks, movie theaters, grocery stores, e.t.c for a more effective capturing if the intended target audience
+* Place ad materials in places where casual riders are likely to visit during the weekends; from the bike stations, to gyms, parks, movie theaters, grocery stores, etc for a more effective capturing if the intended target audience